-In the aftermath of the 5J 971 flight whose plane skidded off the runway at Davao’s Francisco Bangoy International Airport, there was an apparent lack of coordination among flight crew, ground staff, and overall crisis management team, if the airline has one.
-Passengers were not informed of what was going on and flight attendants were allegedly unable to advise passengers what to do.
-And when weary folks inside the cabin were able to get off the plane, help from the airline was virtually non-existent.
+The 5J 971 flight that skidded off the runway at Davao’s Francisco Bangoy International Airport had an apparent lack of coordination between the flight crew, ground crew, and crisis management team, if the airline has one.
+It was alleged that passengers were not informed of what was happening, and flight attendants were unable to advise them on what to do.
+When weary passengers in the cabin were able to exit the plane, there was little assistance from the airline.

 Passenger Menard Dacono, 26, a Filipino business development manager working in Singapore, said when they reached the airport, not one official from Cebu Pacific faced them.